Ned Connor

-Edward "Ned" Connor (1850 – January 28, 1898) was an American professional baseball player who played one season in the National Association, for the 1871 Troy Haymakers.
+Edward Connor (c.
+1850 – January 28, 1898) was an American professional baseball player who played one season in the National Association, for the 1871 Troy Haymakers.
 He appeared in seven games, and had a .212 batting average in 33 at bats, and scored six runs.
 A native of New York, he died in Philadelphia at the age of 47 or 48 of internal hemorrhage, and is interred at Holy Cross Cemetery in Philadelphia.